-Interest expense, calculated on the effective interest method, is included in profit or loss.
+Interest expense, calculated on the effective interest method, is included in profit or loss in finance costs.

 Borrowings expose the company to liquidity risk and interest rate risk.
-Refer to note 18 for details of risk exposure and management thereof.
+Refer to note 19 for details of risk exposure and management thereof.